 At Idealist, the sporting world is not our usual beat.
-The Olympic Games, however, hit us where we live as an inspiring, international gathering of outstanding individuals and teams (not unlike our own new network!).
+The Olympic Games, however, hit us where we live as an inspiring, international gathering of outstanding individuals and teams.
 So we’re taking this opportunity to pay homage to excellent athletes, winter beauty, fun games, and a host of other concepts we could tie (even tenuously) to Sochi.
 Welcome to Olympics Week on Idealists in Action.

 If you’re like me, you’ve been looking for most of your life for a combination charity food drive, beauty pageant, costumed shopping cart race, pub crawl, talent show, nonprofit fundraiser, and (most importantly?) chaos generator.